Hudilong/Country-Sort/README.md

 cd country-sort
 ```

-3. Create a .env file in the server directory and set following variables:
+3. Create an .env file in the server directory and set following variables:

 -   POSTGRES_USER: Username for postres.
 Should usually reflect the role of the user.
 -   POSTGRES_DB: The database name